Back and Neck Injuries in Rear-End Collisions

 Legally Reviewed and Edited by: Terry Cochran

 Several types of back and neck injuries can occur in rear-end collisions with differing degrees of severity based on the accident.
 During a rear-end collision, the impact causes the body to jerk forward suddenly, then backward.
-This movement can cause significant stress and strain on the spine and neck, leading to neck and spinal cord damage.
+This movement can cause stress and strain on the spine and neck, leading to neck and spinal cord damage.

 Common types of back injuries in rear-end car accidents include:

+• Compression fracture.
 Compression fractures occur when the vertebrae in the spine collapse or become compressed due to the force of the impact.
 Compression fractures can affect your posture over time and limit your movements, impacting your ability to work.

+• Lumbar spine injury.
 The lumbar spine is located in the lower back and is made up of five vertebrae, which can become injured or compressed in a collision.
 This injury can affect your bowel movements and sexual function, impacting your intimate relationship with a spouse or partner.

+• Thoracic spine injury.
 Thoracic spine injuries can also occur in rear-end collisions and involve a bone in the spine collapsing in the middle and upper back.
 These injuries can affect your arms and hands, severely limiting your job functioning and everyday activities.

 Liability in Michigan Rear-End Collisions